Dry Eye Treatment in Creve Coeur, MO

 How is dry eye diagnosed?

-Dry eye disease can be diagnosed by your eye care professional.
-But since there are so many causes of dry eye disease, many general eye doctors don’t have the time or equipment to perform the detailed testing and analysis that it takes to determine the cause of your condition.
+Your eye care professional can diagnose dry eye disease.
+However, since there are so many causes of dry eye disease, many general eye doctors don’t have the time or equipment to perform the detailed testing and analysis that it takes to determine the cause of your condition.
 That results in your getting instructions to use artificial tears without details of why you need them, how often you need them, or which formula of drops would be best for your particular condition.
-A thorough history/questionnaire, a comprehensive eye exam, and specialized testing can help lead to a diagnosis and discover the underlying causes of your condition.
-From there, a proper dry eye care plan can be put into place to address your needs and the best dry eye treatment in Creve Coeur and Alton to relieve your troubles.

 How is dry eye treated?